bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 Casidy is a talkative one.

+Megane.

-Kallia is the "home officer".
+Kallia is the "home officer". older woman, wry.

 ### Commander Jeremia Ashmane (he/him)